itinstructor/MeowFactsAPI_Library_CSharp/README.md

 1. Download the MeowFactsAPILibrary.dll file from this repository.
 Copy it to your Visual C# project.
 2. In your project that's using this code, reference the built DLL from the previous step:
-   - Project dropdown -> Add Reference -> Search for the created DLL file.
+   - Project dropdown -> Add Reference -> Search for the MeowFactsAPILibrary.dll file.

 ### Example Project
 This repository contains an example project.